idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 A Data is a data item that multiple ports from different blocks or workflows receive or send.
 The ports which connect to the same Data share the same actual data.
 In other words, ports with the same alias name connect to the same Data.

+**is in domain of**
+* yw:wasReadFrom, yw:wasWrittenTo

 **is in range of**
 * yw:receives, yw:sends, yw:hasVariableSource

 **Example:**

-The following RDF Turtle fragment specifies a DataNode.
+The following RDF Turtle fragment specifies a Data.

 ```
 yw:Data        rdf:type           rdfs:Class .